Quick Start Single-Node Linux Installation

 ./generate_envs/generate_envs.sh -t single-node

-You can generate and self-sign all required certificates using <installer_directory>/certificates/generate_certs.sh.
-Alternately, you can use certificates issued by your own CA. For POCs and first-time installations, it is recommended you generate all certificates using generate_certs.sh.
+Either generate and self-sign all required certificates using generate_certs.sh, or use certificates issued by your own CA. For POCs and first-time installations, it is recommended you use installer-generated certificates.

 ./generate_certs.sh